List of heads of government of Russia: Early collegial institutions without a single leader

 Since the 18th century, a modern system of public administration was going to be created in Russia, including the formation of bodies such as the Supreme Privy Council and the Committee of Ministers whose powers are similar to the powers of the modern Russian Government.
 In the period from 1726 to 1905 there was no official title for the leader of the government.
-The chief ministers (principal ministres) of certain Emperor of All Russia nonetheless led the government de facto, but de jure the head of government was a monarch.
+The chief ministers (principal ministres) of certain Emperor of Russia nonetheless led the government de facto, but de jure the head of government was a monarch.

 Committee of Ministers (1802–1905)

 The Committee of Ministers was established on 20 September 1802 in the course of Alexander I's ministerial reform.
 All the ministers were independent from each other and were responsible for the activities of their departments individually.
-The Committee was not responsible either for the activities of individual ministries, or for the coherence of their policies.
-During the first years of the existence of the Committee, its meetings were chaired by the Emperor, and in his absence - by the ministers alternately, starting with the senior in rank, each for 4 sessions.
+The committee was not responsible either for the activities of individual ministries, or for the coherence of their policies.
+During the first years of the existence of the committee, its meetings were chaired by the Emperor, and in his absence - by the ministers alternately, starting with the senior in rank, each for 4 sessions.
 In 1810, the chairmanship was given to the chancellor and chairman of the State Council Count N.P.
 Rumyantsev.